cncf/cnf-testbed/docs/Deploy_K8s_CNF_Testbed.md

   # Specifies the OS to be used
   # Only tested with Ubuntu 18.04 LTS
 export PACKET_FACILITY=ewr1
-  # The Packet facility to use for the cluster
+  # The Equinix Metal facility to use for the cluster
   # This can be used with "K8S_DEPLOY_ENV" to re-use VLANs on different deployments
 export ETCD_VERSION=v3.2.8
   # etcd version (do not change)